AdaCore/training_material/courses/fundamentals_of_ada/920_reference_material.rst

    - Find out your customer number #XXXX

-* Open a "Case" via the GNAT Tracker web interface and/or email
+* Open a "Case" via the GNATtracker web interface and/or email

+   - GNATtracker
+      * Select "Create A New Case" from the main landing page

+   - Email:
-   - Send to: `support@adacore.com <mailto:support@adacore.com>`_
+      * Send to: `support@adacore.com <mailto:support@adacore.com>`_
-   - Subject should read: #XXXX - (descriptive text)
+      * Subject should read: #XXXX - (descriptive text)

-      * Where XXXX is your customer number
+         - Where XXXX is your customer number

 * Not just for "bug reports"